vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 The supreme splendor is the supreme godhead, Tripurasundarī, in her cosmic aspect as the *śrīcakra* , with all the deities that animate it surrounding her.
 The image is that of a central throbbing core of light and power surrounded, as by the waves of the sea, by the energies emanating from this center.

-More technically, but interestingly, the Dīexplains as follows this fl ow of the divine energies as linked to, or embodied as, the *śrīcakra:* “When Kāmeśvara and Kāmeśvarī, who are pure light and refl ective awareness \[ *prakāśavimarśamaya* \] 34 assume by their own free will the forms of the constitutive parts of the *śrīcakra* , then the energies which constitute these parts surround them in the form of the *āvaraṇadevatās* Kāmeśvarī, Vajreśvarī, Bhagamālinī\(etc.\).”
+More technically, but interestingly, the Dī explains as follows this fl ow of the divine energies as linked to, or embodied as, the *śrīcakra:* “When Kāmeśvara and Kāmeśvarī, who are pure light and refl ective awareness \[ *prakāśavimarśamaya* \] 34 assume by their own free will the forms of the constitutive parts of the *śrīcakra* , then the energies which constitute these parts surround them in the form of the *āvaraṇadevatās* Kāmeśvarī, Vajreśvarī, Bhagamālinī\(etc.\).”

 As for the word “wave” \( *ūrmi* \), it is explained as follows: “the supreme Lord, who is light \[ *prakāśa* \] is the sea, Kāmeśvari, which is awareness \[ *vimarśa* \]